Maine Special Needs Planning Attorney

 -

 To ensure effectiveness, the trust must give the trustee full discretion over distributions.
 In other words, the special needs beneficiary cannot demand money or control trust assets.
-As a result, eligibility is preserved, and the funds remain protected from government recovery efforts.
+As a result, eligibility is preserved and the funds remain protected.

 In some cases, a guardianship and special needs planning strategy may also be needed if your loved one cannot make their own decisions.
 We help families navigate the guardianship process when necessary and integrate it with a comprehensive special needs plan to protect your family member’s rights and well-being.